syncfusion-content/blazor-docs/blazor/diagram-component/nodes/positioning.md

 ## Minimum Size and Maximum Size

 The `MinWidth` and `MinHeight` properties of node allows you to control the minimum size of the node while resizing.
-Similarly, the `MaxWidth` and `MaxHeight` properties of node allows you to control the minimum size of the node while resizing.
+Similarly, the `MaxWidth` and `MaxHeight` properties of node allows you to control the maximum size of the node while resizing.
 The below gif explains how minimum and maximum size is controlled.

 ```cshtml
 @using Syncfusion.Blazor.Diagram